-Based on the data from the HMDA, there were 1,302 mortgage applications filed in financial institutions in 2016 (the most recent data available).
+Based on the data from the HMDA in the Muncie SMSA, there were 1,302 mortgage applications filed in financial institutions in 2016 (the most recent data available).
 There were 990 mortgage applications that resulted in a mortgage loan origination.
-Of the applications submitted, 92% of the government-insured mortgage applications (FHA, VA or FSA) were submitted by non-white applicants.
-96% of the conventional mortgage applications.
-Of the loans approved and originated Of the government -insured mortgages approved, 25% were from minority borrowers and of conventional mortgages approved 4% were from minority borrowers.
+Of the applications submitted to lenders, 92% of the government-insured mortgage applications (FHA, VA, or FSA) were submittedby non-white applicants.
+Of the minority borrowers who applied for government-insured mortgages, 25% were approved.
+96% of the conventional mortgage applications were.
+Of the loans approved and originated by the government - insured mortgages approved, 25% were from minority borrowers and of conventional mortgages approved 4% were from minority borrowers.
 This data shows that there is a great discrepancy between the conventional and government-backed mortgage market in serving minority borrowers.
-Although there are many reasons for the wide variance in these statistics there are solutions that are recommended in the action plan that can assist in narrowing this gap that must be remedied by both the lender and the borrower.
+Although there are many reasons for the wide variance in these statistics, there are solutions that are recommended Housing Goals and Actions in Section IX of this Analysis that can assist in narrowing this gap that must be remedied by both the lender and the borrower.